 Author of the Day

 The Author of the Day programme celebrates some of the most acclaimed, successful and exciting writers working today.
-We wlecome them to London, the world’s creative capital, and provide the platform to showcase their work and celebrate their achievements.
+We welcome them to London and provide them with a platform to showcase their work and celebrate their achievements.

 Edna O’Brien has written more than twenty works of fiction.
 She is the recipient of many awards, including the Irish PEN Lifetime Achievement Award, the American National Arts Gold Medal, the Frank O’Connor Prize, the PEN/Nabokov Award for Achievement in International Literature and the David Cohen Prize for Literature.
 Edna was born and raised in the west of Ireland, but has lived in London for many years.